Mediocrity is like quicksand – the more we move around in it, the more it absorbs us.

 When this is the case, a rebranding is the only difference between your brand reaching this new market or your competitors scooping them up first.

 New developments in your industry force your hand.
 This comes about in different ways.

 First, it’s entirely possible for consumer preferences to dictate the change.

-If, for example, people no longer want sugar in soda, and you’re a soda company, it might take a rebrand to update your brand’s stance on this development.
-Failing to do so may result in competitors overcoming your brand.
+If, for example, people no longer want sugar in soda, a soda company might need a rebrand to update its stance.
+Failing to do so may result in competitors passing it by.

 Second, industry developments that cause a rebrand may also be related to new tech.
 If your competitors are able to offer new technology and you can’t, it could be disastrous.